-The Dashboard is organized into seven sections when first opened.
+The Dashb ard is organized into seven sections when first opened.
 You can add and remove content by clicking the [Add/Remove Content] link.

-- Cash Accounts- Displays up to five cash accounts.
-You can drill down into each of the accounts to review details.
-You can use the Edit feature to choose which accounts are displayed. - Cash Position Displays Total Cash and Receivables.
+• Cash Accounts- Displays up to five cash accounts.
+You can drill down into each of the accounts to review details up can use the Edit feature to choose which accounts are displayed.

+• Cash Form on - Displays Total Cash and Receivables.
 Your Cash Position is the difference between Total Cash + Receivables and Less Current Liabilities.